fidelity/seq2pat/joss/paper.md

 * **Span**: This constraint specifies the difference between the maximum and the minimum value of an attribute across all events in a pattern.
 [//]: # (TODO add formula)

-# Alternatives

-[//]: # (TODO list a number of existing SPM algorithms, libraries, list pros/cons of the availability tools/languages, ease-of-use of our API, Attributes/Constraints etc. + add Scalability)
+[//]: # (TODO Add Alternatives to list a number of existing SPM algorithms, libraries, list pros/cons of the availability tools/languages, ease-of-use of our API, Attributes/Constraints etc. + add Scalability)

 # References